jrosen48/utk-homepage/content/post/2020-06-02-healing-from-a-broken-heart.md

 or waving the flag of the Confederacy either do not wish to know or do not wish to know what message doing so communicates.
 Driving to Obed Wild and Scenic River on Saturday, we drove past a women mowing her lawn with a Confederate flag tattoo.
 We drove past a house with American, Confederate, and Trump flags, all equal heights.
 This isn't newsworthy; not at all.
-It's ubiquitious anywhere off the beaten path in, at least, Michigan, Tennessee, and north Carolina.
+It's ubiquitous anywhere off the beaten path in, at least, Michigan, Tennessee, and north Carolina.
 Try driving from Asheville to Winston-Salem without driving past the largest flag you will likely have seen.
 It's a Confederate flag flying over I-40, which spans from North Carolina to California.

 I travel past the [Daughters of the Confederacy memorial hall](https://www.bleakhouseknoxville.org/daughters-of-the-confederacy) to make it to campus in progressive Knoxville, where we live.
 There is a [Confederate status](https://www.knoxnews.com/story/news/local/tennessee/2017/12/21/knoxvilles-fort-sanders-confederate-statue-likely-stay/973439001/) in the main student residential area.